domingoUnican/Proyecto_Calendario/README.md

 # Proyecto_Calendario
-Organizaing a time schedule for a whole course
+Organizing a time schedule for a whole course